- Charts & Hydrographic Services

-One parcel of land may contain both land that is farm land, and land that is not farm land.
-In these cases, only the farm land portion of the land must be advertised.
+A transaction may include land that is farm land, and land that is not farm land.
+In these cases, only the farm land must be advertised.

-The OIO makes an overall assessment by looking at whether a hypothetical person looking to purchase property in the district would have reasonable notice that the property was for sale.
+The OIO makes an overall assessment of whether a hypothetical person looking to purchase property in the district in which the land is located would have reasonable notice that the property was for sale.

-The OIO assesses the prominence, content and placement of an advertisement.
-Assessment also involves the weighing up of all the factors that constitute giving reasonable notice, looking at the particular circumstances of the property and sale, and observing advertisements for similar properties.
+The OIO considers the prominence, content and placement of an advertisement, the particular circumstances of the property and sale, and advertisements for similar properties.

-In August 2005, the relevant Ministers issued a notice to exempt every person from the farm land offer criterion for certain transactions, for example:
+In August 2005, the relevant Ministers issued a notice specifying classes of persons or transactions that are exempted from the farm land offer criterion for certain transactions, for example:

-- farm land securities quoted on a market
+- farm land securities quoted on a securities market;

 - the acquisition of farm land or farm land securities by an overseas person from a family member.

 Read the Notice of exemptions from farm land offer criteria pursuant to section 20 of the Overseas Investment Act 2005 (published in the New Zealand Gazette, no. 123, 11 August 2005, pages 3018 – 3019).

 If there is no applicable exemption set out in the Gazette Notice, consideration needs to be given to applying under section 20(a) for an exemption from the farm land offer criterion by reason of the circumstances relating to the particular overseas investment, interest in land, or rights and interests in securities.

 Exemptions tend only to be granted in relatively limited circumstances (for example, boundary adjustments between the existing parties, or where a property is land locked).